maniotrix/offline-ai-assistant/README.md

 An intelligent, human-in-the-loop ,vision-based offline AI assistant capable of understanding and automating tasks on a user's computer through screen capture and analysis.

 ## 🚀 Project Overview
+Here’s a clean, professional, and visionary **README intro section** you can use for Karna on GitHub, portfolio, or LinkedIn project descriptions:

+---

+### 🧠 Karna – Automate Less.
+Think More.

+Karna isn’t just a UI automation framework — it’s a long-term vision of personal intelligence.

+Today, Karna handles the legwork: navigating your desktop, automating repetitive actions, and bridging interfaces like ChatGPT Web with Python.
+But it’s not built to *automate everything*.
+It’s built to understand *what not* to automate — and slowly let intelligence take over.

+Think of Karna as the early foundation of a **Mini Personal JARVIS** — with privacy and local-first design at its core.
+A system that doesn't just click buttons, but one day learns what you need, when you need it, and why.

+> ⚠️ **Work in Progress**
+> This is not the destination — it's the roadmap.
+> Right now: Visual automation + knowledge distillation.
+> Long-term: A self-evolving assistant that thinks *with* you.

+---

-Project Karna is an offline AI assistant that automates tasks on your computer by analyzing screen contents and executing actions.
+It automates tasks on your computer by analyzing screen contents and executing actions.
 The system captures screenshots, processes visual information, understands context, and performs actions on your behalf.

 > 🧭 **Want to understand where we stand today?**
 > Check out the detailed status report and roadmap: